langenhagen/blog/README.md

 with.
 Many of these tools require elaborate configuration which in turn implies learning to handle these tools.
 I also see that the Python community lacks a gold standard with respect to how to structure and maintain a project.
 Some tools are in vogue one day, but become obsolete quickly in the community.
-However, Python tooling seems to have a lot of interdependencies, i.e. several tools depend on other tools or merely wrap those.
+However, Python tooling seems to have a lot of inter-dependencies, i.e. several tools depend on other tools or merely wrap those.
 If a given tool becomes fashionable or obsolete, it tends to impact other tools in the Python ecosystem.
 I see the need for tooling when working with Python.
 On one hand, Python is very accessible and